Three (1965 film): Legacy

 The Yugoslav Film Archive, in accordance with its authorities based on the Law on Cultural Heritage, declared one hundred Serbian feature films (1911-1999) as cultural heritage of great importance on December 28, 2016.
 Three is also on that list.

-Three was the first Yugoslav movie released in the United States (in 1966).
-Aleksandar Petrović's films Three and I Even Met Happy Gypsies provided the world an introduction to Yugoslav cinema.
+Aleksandar Petrović's films Three and I Even Met Happy Gypsies are cited as providing the world an introduction to Yugoslav cinema.